Christopher-Patrick-Gorman/Chris_Gorman_Capstone/README.md

 1. Python script was created to call APIs, clean data, and push to cloud database in SnowFlake
 2. Ubuntu used to create cronjob that will run the Python script at 09:00 CST daily
-3. Tableau was then connected to the SnowFlake cloud database and scheduled to refresh at 10:00
+3. A live connection was then made from Tableau to SnowFlake cloud database to automatically update the dashboards
-4. Visualizations in Tableau were built to populate based on current date providing fresh, up-to-date metrics
+4. The filters in the Tableau dashboards were built to populate based on current month/year providing fresh, up-to-date metrics on a daily basis

 ## Next Steps